 Approved non-EU countries

-Any country exporting to the EU that has performed its own compliance checks may ask the European Commission to judge whether those checks meet the specific EU marketing standards, or at least equivalent standards.
+Any country exporting to the EU that has performed its own compliance checks may ask the European Commission to assess whether that system of checks meets the specific EU marketing standards, or at least equivalent standards.

-The country may be granted "approved" status for products originating on its territory that have passed these checks.
-The European Commission may suspend approval if it finds that, in a significant number of batches and quantities, the goods don't correspond to the information in the conformity certificates issued by the non-EU inspection body.
+The country may be granted "approved" status for some products originating on its territory that have passed these checks.
+The European Commission may suspend approval if it finds that, in a significant number of batches and quantities, the products don't comply with the rules.

 The Commission publishes information relating to conformity checks in non-EU countries, including:

 - non-EU countries where conformity checks have been approved,

 - the products for which conformity checks have been approved,